Acute Kidney Injury

 Treatment

-Fluid resuscitation is the mainstay of treatment of AKI, both in prerenal and intrinsic kidney injury.
-In severe cases of kidney injury, dialysis may be required, especially in cases where the patient is oliguric.
+Fluid resuscitation is the mainstay of treatment of AKI, both in prerenal and in some forms of intrinsic kidney injury.
+In severe cases of kidney injury, renal replacement therapy (RRT) may be required.
 The most important aspect of treating AKI is determining the underlying cause.

 General Measures

-• Indications for renal replacement therapy (RRT): volume overload, severe or progressive hyperkalemia, or severe metabolic acidosis refractory to medical management; advanced uremic complications (pericarditis, encephalopathy, bleeding diathesis); pulmonary edema
+• Indications for RRT: volume overload, severe hyperkalemia, or metabolic acidosis refractory to medical management; advanced uremic complications (pericarditis, encephalopathy, bleeding diathesis); pulmonary edema

 Medication